abodnar1/horoscope-ideabox/README.md

 - User can enter birthday instead of zodiac sign and it should still return the correct zodiac!
 - Install Router and make the page change when a horoscope is calculated

-Some icons have been provided in the folder src/zodiac-symbols
+*Some icons have been provided in the folder src/zodiac-symbols* *An App Cypress File has been inserted as a starting point*

 ## API